rickloader/NewForestRouteV3/Background.md

 ## Getting started in timetable mode

 1. From the OR menu choose a timetable.
 Usually the last timetable in the list is the current version, but older ones are included for testing.
+Select a "PLAYER" timetable
 2. Choose a train.
 LE means “ LightEngine” and is usually a good choice.
 3. Don't choose ECS, EGS EVS.
 These are empty stock and can`t be driven.
 4. General advice.
 Drive forward towards the siding exit or signals shown in F4 track monitor.
 If in the dark, bring up the dispatch viewer CTRL+9.
 If still uncertain, find the train in the included spreadsheet – there may be clues.